 included presentations by several top experts in the field.
 Among these notable

 Herbie DiFonzo, J.D., Ph.D., Professor of Law at Hofstra

 University and author of two books including Beneath the Fault Line: The

 Popular and Legal Culture of Divorce in 20th Century America.
 He is the

 co-reporter and editor of the AFCC special issue on Shared Parenting which

 emerged from the AFCC Think Tank (Family Court Review, April 2014).
-He will
+He spoke on Shared

-who will present on the Special Needs of Never Married Parents.
+who discussed the Special Needs of Never Married Parents.

 (Mindy Mitnick, Left; Christine Coastes,